ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 **Transit gateway** is a service that was launched in about November 2018.
 A transit gateway is a network transit hub that you can use to interconnect your virtual private clouds (VPC) and on-premises networks.
 A transit gateway acts as a Regional virtual router for traffic flowing between your virtual private clouds (VPC), VPN connections and on premises.

-The diagram illustrates how the Transit gateway enables you to create a single connection to your Direct Connect connection via Direct Connect Gateway to all of your VPCs can use in a single region.
+The diagram illustrates how the Transit gateway enables you to create a single connection to your Direct Connect connection via Direct Connect Gateway with transit virtual interface to all of your VPCs can in a single region.

 ![Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/images/direct-connect-tgw.png)